Skip to main content

 • 33% on any taxable income over $246,752

-Contributing to the CPP
+Contributing to the Canadian Pension Plan (CPP)

 Self-employed Canadians, however, do not have employers deducting CPP from their pay, then matching that amount and remitting it to the CRA.
 Instead, they are responsible both for their portion of CPP and for what would have been their employer’s contribution.

-For 2024, self-employed Canadians must prepare to pay the CRA 11.9% of their income, up to a maximum of $7,735.
+For 2024, self-employed Canadians must prepare to pay to the CRA 11.9% of their income, up to a maximum of $7,735.
+Beginning in 2024, as part of the CPP Enhancement that began in 2019, self-employed Canadians may need to pay up to an additional $376 under CPP2.

 Self-employment deductions

 In order to reduce the amount of taxes you owe, it is very important to claim all of your business-related expenses on your T2125.
-In addition to lowering any tax payable, you’re also putting together the most accurate picture of your business’ overall health.
+In addition to lowering any tax payable, you’re also putting together the most accurate picture of your business’s overall health.
 Some of the most common expenses for self-employed Canadians include:

 • Office supplies: pens, paper, paper clips, printer ink, etc.